-Finding a Black doll, period, is only a relatively recent thing.
-Back when our parents were kids, it was a near impossible feat.
-And finding a Black doll (let alone a multiracial doll) that actually reflected what Black people look like IRL?
-No way.
-At least not until the second half of the 20th century.
-In fact, the Smithsonian reports that according to studies in the 1940s, both Black and white children favored white dolls over Black dolls — and even viewed white dolls as more beautiful.
+Kids today have an enviable range of choices when it comes to finding the perfect Black doll for them.
+Only recently was it nearly impossible to find a Black doll (let alone a multiracial doll) that actually reflected what Black people look like IRL.
+In fact, the Smithsonian reported that according to some super depressing studies from the 1940s, both Black and white children favored white dolls over Black dolls — and even viewed white dolls as more beautiful.

 Luckily that all changed thanks to a woman named Sara Lee Creech back in 1951.